pedro-coelho-dr/owasp-juice-shop-security-report/readme.md

 ## Summary

 OWASP Juice Shop is an intentionally insecure web application written in Node.js, Express, and Angular.
-It includes vulnerabilities from the OWASP Top Ten and many other security flaws found in real-world applications.
+It includes vulnerabilities from the OWASP Top Ten and other security flaws found in real-world applications.
 This project serves as a learning guide for understanding and mitigating web application security issues.

 This report is part of the `Web Application Security` course in the `Cybersecurity Specialization` in [Cesar School](https://cesar.school).